tokligence/tokligence-gateway/docs/USER_GUIDE.md

 - Anthropic‑native (proxy):
   - `POST /anthropic/v1/messages` (supports `stream=true` SSE)
   - Toggle via `TOKLIGENCE_ANTHROPIC_NATIVE_ENABLED` (default: true).
 Set to `false` to disable this route.
+  - Passthrough toggle: `TOKLIGENCE_ANTHROPIC_PASSTHROUGH_ENABLED` (default: true) — when the selected route is `anthropic` and a server-side Anthropic API key is configured, requests are proxied directly to Anthropic.
+Disable to force translation through the generic adapter (useful for testing or custom accounting).

 All endpoints require gateway API keys for authorization (unless you plug in the session flow on `/api/v1/auth/*`).